Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 A:

-There are actually four states — Illinois, Mississippi, New Hampshire, and Pennsylvania — in which retirement income is exempt from taxation (including income from Social Security, pension, 401[k], and IRA).
-Note that New Hampshire does have a 5 percent tax rate on investment income (dividends and interest earned), as of 2023, but that will be phased out, starting in 2024.
+There are actually four states — Illinois, Mississippi, New Hampshire, and Pennsylvania — in which retirement income is exempt from taxation (including income from Social Security, pension, 401[k], and IRA), making them some of the best states to retire with a pension.
+Note that New Hampshire does have a 4 percent tax rate on investment income (dividends and interest earned), as of 2024, but that will be eliminated in 2025.
 There are also eight other states, in addition to New Hampshire, that have no state personal income tax.

 Q: What states do not tax pensions and Social Security?

-A: This one’s a big one for retirees when it comes to where to retire.
+This one’s big for retirees when it comes to where to retire.
 Most states — plus the District of Columbia — do not tax Social Security benefits.
-And the 15 states listed below don’t tax pension income
+And the 15 states listed below don’t tax pension income, making them among the best states to retire with a pension:

 1. Alabama